 A good batsman must have good hand-eye coordination, reflexes, strength, speed, and sound judgment.
-Playing a scoring shot in cricket can be difficult, especially when you don’t know the appropriate shot to use for the circumstances.
+Playing scoring cricket shots can be difficult, especially when you don’t know the appropriate shots to use in specific circumstances.

 This shot is hit straight back to the bowler, either with power or sheer timing, so this shot requires a lot of practice.
 It can be hit either in the air or on the ground.
 It is one of the most common shots and usually the first one learned by cricket players.
 Depending on the direction the ball travels, this shot can be referred to as a cover drive, off drive, straight drive, on drive, or square drive.

 Sachin Tendulkar was famous for his trademark straight drive shot, and Saurav Ganguly was synonymous with the cover drive, while Rahul Dravid played an excellent square drive.

 A sweep is a cross-batted front foot shot played to a low bouncing ball or slow full toss.
 It is played by sweeping the ball around to the leg side, typically towards square leg or fine leg.
 This shot is great to use against spinners.
 When you see a low-bouncing ball on the leg side, go for the sweep shot.

 #5 – Leg Glance

 This shot relies on the speed of the bowled ball as opposed to the power of the hitter.
 A front foot leg glance is best used to play balls delivered off to the leg side.